-I began my UKCP accredited MSc in Integrative Psychotherapy in 2013 and since 2015, I have worked with a wide range of presentations including trauma, childhood abuse/neglect including sexual abuse, physical abuse and emotional/psychological abuse/neglect.
+I began my UKCP accredited masters of science in Integrative Psychotherapy in 2013 and since 2015, I have worked with a wide range of presentations (listed below).

-I have gained considerable experience in working with the following but not restricted to:
+I have gained considerable experience in working with the following presentations but not restricted to:

 - BAME cultures

 - Gender Identity

 - Personal development

 - Work-life balance struggles